 Nathan also has a background in music performance and digital-music composition.
 As a freelance music composer, he completed several compositions for Firstcom Music’s online production music library.
-These compositions have aired as incidental music on various network television programs, such as Unusual Suspects, America’s Most Wanted, Studio B with Shepard Smith, and E!
+These compositions have aired as incidental music on various network television programs, such as Unusual Suspects, America’s Most Wanted, Studio B with Shepard Smith, Master Chef, and E!
 News.

 Nathan’s interests include the representation and use of nonhuman animals in film and media, the invisibility of animals in visual and consumer culture, film studies, affect, empathy, ecofeminism, ethics of care, phenomenology, posthumanism, cultural memory, and the rhetorics of animal activists and the animal-use industries.